pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/03_protecting_the_provider.md

 ## Make a breaking change to the provider

 Let's see what happens if the provider makes a change that would break its contract with the production version of the consumer.
-The `prod` pact is not in pending mode, as it already has a successful verification result published.
+The pact deployed to the `prod` environment is not in pending mode, as it already has a successful verification result published.
 This means that a failure for the `prod` pact verification *will* fail the overall verification task.

 1. Make a change to the provider that would cause the production pact to fail.
     * An easy way to do this is to open up `product/product.js` and change `this.id` to `this.uuid`.